krfos1/krfos1.github.io/week1.md

 source distrubutive version control system.
 I learned about what is version control and about merge conflicts.

 In all this week was I had a lot of new information thrown my way and in the beginning I was feeling a bit overwhelmed.
-However, now at the end looking back I was able to retain a lot more than I iniatially though I would.
+However, now at the end looking back I was able to retain a lot more than I iniatially thought I would.